BettercareHealth/bettercare/mmh/mmh-3.md

 *	**Listen to the mother’s story**
 Many women may feel isolated and have no support.
 Having someone to talk to, even for a short time, has real and positive effects for women.
 While you are doing the booking procedures, taking the history and checking the physical health of the mother, you can listen to her story.
 Listening to the mother and showing empathy are the most important things you can do for her.

 	Often, health workers don’t ask women how they are feeling, because it takes too much time to listen properly.
 Health workers may also find it difficult to hear about other people’s feelings and problems.
 However, compassionate care does not need to take much more time than the routine engagement with the mother.
-The quality of care is an important as the quantity of care.
+The quality of care is as important as the quantity of care.

 *	**Provide basic counselling**
 Professional counselling can only be given after training.
 Identifying a registered training organisation to equip you and your colleagues with professional counselling skills can enhance the care you can provide for women.
-This can also increase your own job satisfaction and enable you to care for your own psychological well-being. (further details in Chapter 4)
+This can also increase your own job satisfaction and enable you to care for your own psychological well-being.
+(See Chapter 4 for further details.)

 *	**Set up a support group**
 Support groups provide a useful space for women to share their experiences and to learn about mental health issues or other pregnancy-related matters.
 Support groups help people feel less alone with their problems.
 Feeling supported is particularly important for the recovery of women suffering from a maternal mental illness.